 Surgical resection is important for low-risk and intermediate-risk disease.
 It is often delayed until adjuvant chemotherapy is given to improve the chance of adequate surgical resection.

-Chemotherapy (typical drugs include vincristine, cyclophosphamide, doxorubicin, cisplatin, carboplatin, ifosfamide, and etoposide) is usually necessary for children with intermediate-risk disease.
-High-dose chemotherapy with stem cell transplantation and cis-retinoic acid are frequently used for children with high-risk disease.
+Chemotherapy (typical drugs include vincristine, cyclophosphamide, doxorubicin, cisplatin, carboplatin, ifosfamide, and etoposide) is usually necessary for children with intermediate-risk or high-risk disease.
+In addition, high-dose chemotherapy with stem cell transplantation and cis-retinoic acid are also frequently used for children with high-risk disease.

-Radiation therapy is sometimes needed for children with intermediate-risk or high-risk disease or for inoperable tumors.
+Radiation therapy is sometimes needed for children with intermediate-risk disease or for children with inoperable tumors and is a standard part of treatment for local control of high-risk disease.